JiscCTI/misp-docker/pages/management/maint_tasks.md

     * `command` must be the absolute paths to the executable and where required scripts.
     * `enabled` can be set to `false` to temporarily disable a job without deleting it.
     * `interval` sets how often the automation should be triggered, in minutes.
-    * `lastRun` is set by the scheduling system and should be set to 0 on creation.
     * Setting `needsAuthKey` to `True` will prevent the automation from running until a valid Auth Key has been automatically set in `/var/www/MISPData/misp_maintenance_jobs.ini` by the initial setup.